zealousweb/abandoned-contact-form-7/README.md

 4. Go to the Plugin screen and find the newly uploaded Plugin in the list.
 5. Click ‘Activate Plugin’ to activate it.

-# Features of Abandoned Contact Form 7
-- Select your email ID field for Form in the form settings.
-- Select specific field to include in tracking data
-- Enable/Disable Option for multiple forms where you need in Contact Form 7.
-- View the list of entries in the Admin side for Abandoned submission.
-- In the list of Abandoned forms entry in admin side you can view IP addresses and other data which are filled-up by the user upto 10 Entries.
-- Provision to send an email to a single user that abandoned the form.
-- Facility to export the list of entire abandoned users upto 10 Entries.
-- Also, An option to customize the mail body for Abandoned email upto 10 Entries.

 # How To Use

 You have to configure it from wp-admin > Contact > Add/Edit Contact Forms (Contact Form 7 needs to be activated before) to use this plugin.